alanng10/Alga/Docue/a.md

 The Class Lang only extern with class Extern in module System.Infra.

-The Class Lang arch most under layer is System as does not support extern state in make binary.
+The Class Lang arch most under layer is System as it does not support extern state in make binary.
 The Class Lang arch most under layer is not binary system.